How more than 100 American soccer players abroad fared this weekend

 Bundesliga

-Rheindorf Altach forward Josh Gatt: played 62 minutes (assist) in 3-2 defeat to Salzburg
+Rheindorf Altach forward Josh Gatt: played 20 minutes (injured) in 2-1 defeat to St. Poelten

 NORWAY